jm0rt1/cis-663-final-project/docs/assignments/assignment 4/James_Mortensen_Assignment_4.md

 ## Question 1

-I answer the 3 parts to the question via the code below:
+I answer the 3 parts to the question via the code below.
+Luckily scipy provides a function that can do the heavy lifting for us, `scipy.spatial.distance.pdist`.
+This function computes the pairwise distances between all points in a dataset.
+The `metric` parameter allows us to specify the distance metric to use.
+The `scipy.spatial.distance.squareform` function converts the pairwise distances into a square matrix.

 ```python
 import numpy as np